 Once everything has been gathered by the home office, they will analyze it and decide on the terms of your coverage.
 Should your health be determined to be satisfactory, a Standard rating should be applied to you.

 If, however, you have certain health conditions that may not be severe enough to deny you for life insurance coverage altogether, you are likely to be approved as a Substandard policy holder.
 In this case, you will likely be charged a higher premium rate than that of a Standard policy holder.
 (In some cases, Substandard policy holders may also be provided with a lesser amount of coverage as well, in order to lessen the amount of risk to the insurance carrier).

-If, however, you are in excellent health, and you also have a family history of excellent health, then it is possible that you could be accepted at a Preferred policy holder.
+If, however, your health is in great shape, and your immediate family members are in excellent health, then most likely you will qualify as a Preferred policy holder.
 This could also mean that you will be charged a lower premium rate for your life insurance policy.

 While most life insurance carriers will all have some form of Standard, Substandard, and Preferred policy holder ratings, many will also have additional sub-categories that lie within each of these categories.